 Make the Operating System up to date by installing every single available patch

-Well, when we talk about the operating system, obviously an updated one comes in the imagination.
-Outdated ones lack in features, bugs and naturally weak in strength which is incapable to fight with BSOD errors.
+Well, when we talk about the operating system, obviously an updated one comes to the imagination.
+Outdated ones lack features, bugs and are naturally weak in strength which is incapable to fight BSOD errors.
 We are now moving out to download and install all the available update patches using Windows Settings app to fix BAD OBJECT HEADER Blue Screen of death.